Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/02-Diversity-tackled-with-R.md

 ~~~
 {: .language-r}

-This command produces no output in the console but created a special class of R object which is defined by the `phloseq` package and called it `biom_metagenome`.
+This command produces no output in the console but created a special class of R object which is defined by the `phyloseq` package and called it `biom_metagenome`.
 Click on the object name, biom_metagenome, in the Environment pane (top right).
 This will open a view of the object in the same pane as your script.

 A phyloseq object is a special object in R. It has five parts, called 'slots' which you can see listed in the object view.
 These are `otu_table`, `tax_table`, `sam_data`, `phy_tree` and `refseq`.
 In our case, `sam_data`, `phy_tree` and `refseq` are empty.
 The useful data are in otu_table` and `tax_table`.